Moreau-Lab/Tutorials/GitGitHubTutorial.md

 \> Version Control \> Git*.

 In the space for “repository URL”, paste the URL that you previously copied.
-Now click “Create project”.
+Now click “Create project”. **Note** that if you are trying to reuse the test repository that you used for the above steps, you will need to delete the directory from your computer or you’ll get an error in RStudio.
+Follow the clean-up steps described above.

 This new project is 1) a directory, or folder, on your computer; 2) a Git repository on your computer, connected to a GitHub repository in the